zakram1/TheMazeGame-Website/README.md

 ### Technologies Used

-React, Express, Node, MongoDB, Next.js, Pusher, and Tailwind CSS
+React, Node, Express, MongoDB, and Tailwind CSS